mendoc/yaml-editor/README.md

 Online Yaml File Manager

 ## Description
 Yaml Editor is a tool for implementing its database.
-After you finish modeling your database, you can use YAML EDITOR to create it.
+After you finish modeling your database, you can use Yaml Editor to create it.